Magazine

 Leaving out vital material

-You increase the risks of process frustration if you leave critical information for the sake of saving time or space.
-Do not omit significant information, just spend less and keep the procedure simple.
+Leaving critical information out to save time or space increases the risks of process frustration.
+Do not omit significant information; just spend less and keep the procedure simple.

 Too many huge words and extensive sentences